ubco-db/helpme/docs/NEWDEVS_STARTHERE.md

 ### Frontend

-`hooks` - Unlike regular functions, hooks can have side effects and can be used to manage state.
-They are used in React to manage state and side effects in functional components.
-We use hooks to manage the state of the application, such as the queue, courses, and questions.
+`hooks` - Unlike regular functions, hooks cannot be conditionally called.
+React has a lot of different hooks, but the most common ones are:
+- `useState` is used to store state in a component (like if a modal is open)
+- `useEffect` is used to run code when the component is rendered.
+The second argument is an array of dependencies, which will cause the code to re-run if any of the dependencies change.
+If you want the code to only run once, pass an empty array.
+- `useCallback` is used to memoize functions (i.e. store a function so it doesn't get recreated every time the component is rendered)
+- `useContext` is basically like a global state variable.
+Useful for not needing to pass props down through many layers of components.
+We use this for the userInfo context, which stores the user's information (e.g. their name, email, etc.)
+- We also have a lot of custom hooks that we have made, such as `useCourse`, `useQueue`, `useQuestions`, and `useQuestionTypes`.
+These are wrappers around useSWR for getting up-to-date data from the backend.

 `swr` - Normally, if you want all clients to have up-to-date data, you need to either have the server initiate requests/messages (e.g. using websockets) or by having clients poll the server every so often to see if there is new data.
 SWR is a javascript library that basically adds a fancy polling system to your endpoints to keep your data up-to-date.
 You can wrap your endpoint calls with useSWR and it will make sure your data is up to date (though it won't update quite as fast as websockets).
 We make great use of this library in our codebase.
 For example, we use it to make sure course data is up-to-date (useCourse), for getting up-to-date questionTypes (useQuestionTypes),